 Side hustles have been around since the dawn of time, but they’ve become increasingly popular over the last few years for a lot of reasons.

-No matter what condition your finances are in, having extra income from a side hustle is always a good idea.
+No matter what condition your finances are in, having extra money from a side job is always a good idea.

 And if you’re making (or trying to make) most of your income from your blog or online business, having a secondary income source is especially important.